DiegoGuevaraO/curriculum-vitae/README.md

-# Curriculm Vitae

-Diego Emanuel Guevara Orduña
+# Diego Emanuel Guevara Orduña
+## Profile

+Information Technology Engineer with experience in web development and deep knowledge in Python, HTML and JavaScript.